|MP 7.01.93||Decompression of the Intervertebral Disc Using Laser Energy (Laser Discectomy) or Radiofrequency Coblation (Nucleoplasty)|

 Radiofrequency Coblation (Disc Nucleoplasty)

-A search of the online site www.clinicaltrials.gov in June 2013 identified 1 new trial from Europe that will compare nucleoplasty with pulsed radiofrequency of the nerve or dorsal root ganglion (DRG) (NCT01797172).
+A search of online site www.ClinicalTrials.gov in June 2014 identified 1 new trial from Europe that will compare nucleoplasty with pulsed radiofrequency of the nerve or dorsal root ganglion (NCT01797172).
 Thirty-eight patients will be enrolled with completion expected in 2014.

 Two recent trials are listed as completed but no publications have been identified:

-- An industry-sponsored randomized controlled trial of nucleoplasty compared to conservative care (NCT00940810).
-The study has an estimated enrollment of 46 patients with completion noted July 2012.
+- An industry-sponsored RCT of nucleoplasty compared with conservative care (NCT00940810).
+The study has an estimated enrollment of 46 patients with completion noted November 2011.
+No results are posted.

-- An industry-sponsored sham-controlled randomized trial on nucleoplasty is listed as completed as of March 2008 (NCT00124774).
+- An industry-sponsored sham-controlled RCT on nucleoplasty (NCT00124774) is listed as completed as of April 2006.
+No results are posted.

-While numerous case series and uncontrolled studies report improvements in pain and functioning following laser discectomy and nucleoplasty, the lack of well-designed and conducted controlled trials limits interpretation of reported data.
+While numerous case series and uncontrolled studies report improvements in pain and functioning following laser discectomy, the lack of well-designed and conducted controlled trials limits interpretation of reported data.
+For nucleoplasty, there are 2 small randomized controlled trials in addition to the uncontrolled studies, but these trials are limited by the lack of blinding, an inadequate control condition in 1 trial and inadequate data reporting in the second.
 Questions remain about the safety and efficacy of these treatments.
-Reconsideration of the policy position awaits randomized trials with adequate follow-up (at least 1 year) that control for selection bias, the placebo effect, and variability in the natural history of low back pain.
+Reconsideration of the policy position awaits high-quality randomized trials with adequate follow-up (at least 1 year) that control for selection bias, the placebo effect, and variability in the natural history of low back pain.
 These procedures are considered investigational.

 Practice Guidelines and Position Statements